 A steel frame was put in to support an extension to the gallery floor.
 Built in front of that is a stud wall to separate the House from the rest of the nave.
 The partition wall has salvaged wooden arched windows and door, in keeping with the romanesque arches which dominate the nave’s interior.

 Underfloor heating has been installed, powered by a log boiler.
 The original flooring – flagstones, quarry tiles and encaustic tiles have been relaid.

-The original church walls have been stripped of modern paints, re-plastered with lime mortar and limewashed.
+The original church walls have been stripped of modern paints, then re-plastered with lime mortar and lime-washed.

-The bathroom is adjacent to the master bedroom, and is currently under construction.
+The bathroom is adjacent to the master bedroom, and is the latest room to be completed.